Urban Gardening Tips That Are Perfect For Small Spaces

 Use plastic plant pots rather than clay pots.
 Plants in plastic dry out less quickly because the pots aren’t porous like clay ones.
 Put five centimetres of an organic mulch on top of the soil in the container to reduce water evaporation from the soil.

-Don’t miss these gardening tips that will save you time and money.
+Next, check out 20 gardening tips that will save you time and money.